timconspicuous/simple-crossposter-extension/README.md

 A Chrome extension to cross-post your tweets to Bluesky.

-If the current tab is a tweet, the extension will fetch the contents of the tweet and display them in the pop-up.
+If the current tab is a post on X or Bluesky, the extension will fetch the contents of the tweet and display them in the pop-up.
 A single click will then cross-post the contents to Bluesky.

-(I'm planning to look at other APIs, most notably the new Threads API soon.)
+I'm planning to look at other APIs, most notably the new Threads API soon.

 ## How to use